 Legendary Deep Purple have released their twentieth record and recently embarked on their “last” world tour.
 Roger Glover is strictly against specifying, when the end is going to come, but he feels, it’s not far.
 However, no matter what topic we were discussing, it was a conversation with calm gentleman, whose voice reminded me few times of Michael Caine.
 You could have read dozens of interviews Roger gave, but the main benefit of a talk with such a legend is that he will always tell you something you didn’t read anywhere else.
 You just have to let the discussion go and add topics, which you have in common.

-I would like to congratulate you on amazing new album Infinite.
-I spoke to Ian Paice about Now What?! album four years ago and I must say, both releases show great energy within a band.
-If we start with artwork of the album, does it represent long and sometimes a bit complicated journey of the band?
+I would like to congratulate you on the amazing new album Infinite.
+I spoke to Ian Paice about Now What?! album four years ago and I must say, both releases show great energy within the band.
+If we start with artwork of the album, does it represent a long and sometimes a bit complicated journey of the band?